 1. Inspecting and Replacing Ground Material

 Because regulations require the material on the ground to be a certain depth, it is important to replace these materials as they begin to wear out.
-Substances such as wood chips can become displaced during winter months, so spring and summer are a perfect time to inspect and replace as needed.
+Substances such as wood chips can become displaced during the winter months, so spring and summer are the perfect times to inspect and replace as needed.
 Composite material should also be regularly checked for damage.

 2. Check for Insect Nests or Other Hazards